Providing Small Group Occupational Therapy for Children and Teens.

 Who can benefit from Skill-by-Skill?

-- Any child that requires additional support for fine motor, sensory processing, social or self care skills
+- Any child that requires additional support for fine motor, sensory processing, social/emotional or self care skills

 - A child receiving individual occupational therapy who would benefit from supplemental services in a group setting